Email Us | Corsham: 01249 248392 | Swindon: 01793 978270

 Acupuncture FAQ's

 No, the needles do not hurt.
 In fact, most people barely feel anything when needles are inserted.
-Some people feel a slight pinch, and others ask “Is it in yet?”
-Acupuncture needles are solid, flexible, and very, very thin (about the width of two hairs).
+Some people feel a slight pinch, and others often don’t notice the needles going in as acupuncture needles are solid, flexible, and very, very thin (about the width of two hairs).

 There are certain sensations associated with the therapeutic effects of acupuncture.
 These may include slight cramping, heaviness, distention, tingling or electric sensation traveling along a meridian.
 If any discomfort is experienced, it is usually mild and temporary.